 Abby: For me….
 I think equity….
 There should be fairness and justice in the way people are treated….
 And it should not be based on their gender.

-MojolaOluwa: Do you think the few women given a chance in a man’s world over have represented the women folk well enough or done them a disservice?
+MojolaOluwa: Do you think the few women given a chance in a man’s world, world over have represented the women folk well enough or done them a disservice?

 Abby: Well I think some have represented well….